pylhc/pylhc.github.io/docs/packages/development.md

 ## Submission context

-#### Got a question or problem?

-For quick questions there's no need to open an issue as you can reach us at [`pylhc@github.com`](mailto:pylhc@github.com).

 ??? info "Our Availability"
-    Please note we are busy people and developping `omc3` is not our primary priority at work.
+    Please note we are busy people and developping these packages is not our primary priority at work.
     We may take some time to reply.

+#### Got a question or problem?

+If you have questions on some of the packages' functionality, and the available documentation does not provide answers, you can submit them as new issues on GitHub.
+If you spot missing parts in the documentation, feel free to report it in an issue and open a Pull Request that fixes it.

 #### Found a bug?